AdobeDocs/experience-platform.en/help/assurance/index.md

 ### What's changing?

 On October 15th - access to Assurance will be managed through Admin Console.
-Please read the [getting access guide](./get-access.md) to ensure you continue to have uninterrupted access.
+Please read the [user access guide](./user-access.md) to ensure you continue to have uninterrupted access.

 No other changes or disruption are expected to existing Assurance integrations, sessions, and events.
 Assurance may be continued to be accessed via [https://griffon.adobe.com](https://griffon.adobe.com) **or** you may use (and bookmark) [https://experience.adobe.com/assurance](https://experience.adobe.com/assurance).